Second Battle of the Somme: Battle

-On August 15, British Field Marshal Douglas Haig refused demands from Supreme Allied Commander Marshal Ferdinand Foch to continue the Amiens offensive, as that attack was faltering as the troops outran their supplies and artillery, and German reserves were being moved to the sector.
-Instead, Haig began to plan for an offensive at Albert, which opened on 21 August.
-The main attack was launched by the British Third Army, with the United States II Corps attached.
+On August 15, British field marshal Douglas Haig refused demands from Supreme Allied Commander Marshal Ferdinand Foch to continue the Amiens offensive, as that attack was faltering as the troops outran their supplies and artillery, and German reserves were being moved to the sector.
+Instead, Haig began to plan for an offensive at Albert.

+The British Third Army, with the United States II Corps launched the next phase of the campaign with the Battle of Albert on 21 August.
+The assault was widened by French and then further British forces in the following days.
+During the last week of August, the Allied pressure along a 110 km front against the enemy was heavy and unrelenting.
+From German accounts, "Each day was spent in bloody fighting against an ever and again on-storming enemy, and nights passed without sleep in retirements to new lines."

 The second battle began on 21 August with the opening of the Second Battle of Bapaume to the north of the river itself.
 That developed into an advance which pushed the German Second Army back over a 55 kilometre front, from south of Douai to La Fère, south of Saint-Quentin, Aisne.
 Albert was captured on 22 August.
 On 26 August, the British First Army widened the attack by another twelve kilometres, sometimes called the Second Battle of Arras.
 Bapaume fell on 29 August.
 The Australian Corps crossed the Somme River on the night of 31 August, and broke the German lines at the Battle of Mont St. Quentin and the Battle of Péronne.
 The British Fourth Army's commander, General Henry Rawlinson, described the Australian advances of 31 August – 4 September as the greatest military achievement of the war.